Education Ministry opens STEM SHS portal for prospective students

 This is contained in a press release from the Ministry of Education, signed by Mr Kwasi Kwarteng, its Spokesperson and copied to the Ghana News Agency.

-The statement admonished students with interest in pursuing strictly STEM programmes to visit www.STEM-SSP.COM.GH to select their preferred schools and corresponding courses.
+The statement admonished students with interests in pursuing strictly STEM programmes to visit www.STEM-SSP.COM.GH to select their preferred schools and corresponding courses.

 It added that choices made using the portal would take precedence over initial selections.